CentreForDigitalHumanities/backbone-util/README.md

 ### Module `future-attribute`

 This module provides two ways to postpone a callback until a specific attribute on a model switches from unset to set.
 The callback is scheduled or invoked immediately if the attribute is already set at the moment of querying.
-This makes it easier to start processing the model while its data are still being fetched from a remote endpoint.
+This saves you from writing an `if`/`else` every time a callback depends on the presence of an attribute that might or might not be already set.

 ``` javascript
 import { Model, View } from 'backbone';